The Real Difference Between a Latte and a Cappuccino

-A latte contains more milk than its cappuccino counterpart.
+Put simply, a latte contains more milk than a cappuccino.

 "Both drinks have a full double shot of espresso as the base.
-However, the latte has a higher milk-to-espresso ratio than the cappuccino, making it taste softer and milkier," explains Moffatt.
+However, the latte has a higher milk-to-espresso ratio than the cappuccino, making it taste softer and milkier," Moffatt says.
 This is also why lattes are served in larger cups than cappuccinos.